 British Academy Small Grants Workshop

-Information session on British Academy Small Grants scheme to include brief overview, scheme details, how to apply and best practice.
+Information session on British Academy/Leverhulme Small Research Grants scheme to include a brief overview, scheme details and guidance, how to apply and best practice.

 - Develop an understanding of the British Academy Small Grants scheme